Mohanavadivel-git/caasworkshop/lesson3.1.md

-# Lesson 3, Advanced Topics
+# Lesson 3: Logging, Monitoring, and Storage

 By now you have a basic understanding of how to:
 - Build a container image for your app